pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 But we don't need to stop there!
 Once we have removed barriers to the production of knowledge, what is to stop us from using this knowledge freely to improve the lives of everyone!?
-Continuing from the [previous quote](#systems-vs-components) which spoke about the focus on components that has led to a lack of systemic excellence in the practice of medicine, Gawande provides some direction for the future:
+Continuing from his [previous quote](#systems-vs-components) about the focus on components that has led to a lack of systemic excellence in the practice of medicine, Gawande provides some direction for the future:

 <figure class="bq grab">